 Here are 15 ways you can make your dream sabbatical year abroad a reality.

-Not only do you not need to be rich to take a 1 year sabbatical, you can use a one year career break or sabbatical to do something enriching- including learning a new skill to advance your career for when you return.
+Not only do you not need to be rich to take a 1-year sabbatical, but you can also take a career break or sabbatical to do something enriching- including learning a new skill to advance your career for when you return.

-1- Ask your employer if you can take a year off (ask him for a sabbatical year).
+1- Ask your employer if you can take a year off (ask for a sabbatical year).

-Insurance can get expensive in the US if your footing the bill yourself.
+Insurance can get expensive in the US if you’re footing the bill yourself.
 It might be a long shot but it’s worth asking your HR department if you can take leave of absence.
-If they agree, a lot of the stress of returning back home will be removed because you have your job waiting for you after your one year sabbatical.
+If they agree, a lot of the stress of returning back home will be removed because you have your job waiting for you after your one-year sabbatical.
 While you’re in HR’s office, see what your options are for health insurance abroad.
-Thy may have an option for you that will cover you while you are living abroad saving you loads of money.
+They may have an option for you that will cover you while you are living abroad saving you loads of money.

 3- Cut back on your expenses and save